simgrid/simgrid/docs/source/Models.rst

 communications are not slowed down, because there is no contention yet).

-As an alternative to the above LMM-based models, it is possible to use the :ref:`ns-3 simulator as a network model <models_ns3>`. ns-3 performs a mushc more detailed, packet-level simulation than the above models.
+As an alternative to the above LMM-based models, it is possible to use the :ref:`ns-3 simulator as a network model <models_ns3>`. ns-3 performs a much more detailed, packet-level simulation than the above models.
 As a result is is much slower but will produce more accurate results.
 Both simulators have time complexity that is linear in the size of their input, but ns-3 has a much larger input in case of large communications because it considers individual network packets.